iCliniq Logo

 Hi doctor,

-For the past one month, I have been working out a lot such as running, body building and following a healthy diet.
-I have lost weight.
-My blood pressure is 95/59 mmHg.
-My resting heartbeat is around 55 beats per minute.
-My weight is 160 pounds.
-I wanted to ask if it is fine to have this low heart rate and low blood pressure.
-I am feeling lightheaded, tired and shortness of breath sometimes.
+For the past month, I have been working out a lot, including running and bodybuilding, while following a healthy diet.
+I have lost weight, and my blood pressure is currently 95/59 mmHg.
+My resting heart rate is around 55 beats per minute, and my weight is 160 pounds.
+I wanted to ask if it is normal to have this low heart rate and low blood pressure.
+I sometimes feel lightheaded, tired, and short of breath.
 Should I be worried?

 Answered by Dr. Isaac Gana